Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub-checkpointstoreblob/samples/README.md

 1. Open a terminal window and `cd` to the directory that the samples are saved in.
 2. Set the environment variables specified in the sample file you wish to run.
-3. Follow the usage described in the file, e.g. `python send.py`.
+3. Follow the usage described in the file.

 ## Next steps